bbzfc/bbzfc/docs/bbzfc_specs/simplified_server_schema.md

 Basically the whole server infrastructure will be setup on a single machine as economically as possible.

 To access the server, you will just need to know it's LAN IP, and decide on a nickname for yourself.
-No password will be required, you just can't choose the same nickname as someone else.
+No password will be required (you just can't choose the same nickname as someone else).